Skip to main content

 • Recent graduates have entered many different areas, including careers as researchers and university lecturers, teachers in secondary education, diplomats, librarians, archivists, book conservators, and editors of history journals.

-• A number of our graduates hold teaching posts and research fellowships at the Universities of London, Cambridge, Jena, Cyprus, Patras, and the Peloponnese, the Hellenic Institute of Royal Holloway, the Institute for Byzantine Research of the Hellenic National Research Foundation, and are employed by the Library of the Greek Parliament, and the Department of Book Conservation of the Cultural Foundation of the National Bank of Greece.
+• A number of our graduates hold teaching posts and research fellowships at Royal Holloway and the Universities of Cambridge, Jena, Patras, Peloponnese, Thrace, and Illinois at Urbana-Champaign, and are employed by the Library of the Greek Parliament.

 Our Careers team will work with you to enhance your employability and prepare you for the choices ahead.
 Their support doesn’t end when you graduate; you can access the service for up to two years after graduation.